-To accomplish the State's goal to resurrect damaged communities, the State proposes to encourage investment in Louisiana.
-The homeowner will be required to demonstrate his or her commitment to the State by signing legally binding agreements and covenants to ensure that the Road Home Housing Program goals are met.
-The program agreements and commitments include, but are not limited to, assurances that:
+To accomplish the State's goal to restore damaged communities, the State proposes to encourage investment in Louisiana.
+The homeowner will be required to demonstrate his or her commitment to the State by signing legally binding agreements and/or covenants to ensure that the Road Home Housing Program goals are met.
+The program agreements and commitments along with local requirements include, but are not limited to, assurances that: